farbodsz/farbodsz.net/data/projects/music_database_project.md

 ---
 title: Music Database Project
 startYear: 2019
+endYear: 2020
 langs:
   - Kotlin
   - MySQL
 ---

-A website for easily searching classical music by composer, time period, or even instrumentation.
-The music metadata is collected using a web crawler.
+A web crawler to gather and organise classical music metadata.
+This allows for easily searching music by composer, time period, or even instrumentation.